pedroquadros2003/primo_pobre/README.md

 Vetores de mês começam no 1, por convenção

 Se a taxa de amortização não for definida, o problema não envolve amortização

+NameError, NotValidValue

+If the plan was already solved with no changes, it does nothing.